New Innovations Regarding Injection Blow Molding

 Since it is essentially 2 forming processes combined into 1, injection blow molding involves more steps than other forms of blow molding.
 First, a parisan made of plastic is formed when a thermoplastic preform is heated to molten form and injected around a hollow mandrel called a blow stem.
 Once semi-cured but still soft and formable, the newly formed parisan, which is still around the stem, is placed into the blow molding chamber.
 The steel blow stem then extends, forcing the plastic to elongate to the desired size of the product, which will also increase its overall strength.
 Then, compressed air is injected through the hollow blow stem and into the parisan.
 The almost-molten plastic inflates like a balloon and is blow against the walls of the mold cavity, taking its shape.
 After it cools and hardens, the newly formed plastic container is ejected from the mold.
 It exhibits a seamless design and does not need to be trimmed.
 Injection blow molding machines use multiple mandrels, and may form up to 12 containers at one time.

-Injection Blow Molding - Penguin, LLC.
+Injection Blow Molding - Custom-Pak.

-Injection Blow Molding - Penguin, LLC.
+Injection Blow Molding - Western Case.